Sirshenduhore/MLEM-for-Dynamic-Visual-Perception/README.md

 Basic Usage

-First, clone the repository and enter the folder git clone https://github.com/Human-emotion-from-various-media-and-late-fusion.git cd Emotion-detection Download the RAVDESS dataset
+First, clone the repository and enter the folder git clone https://github.com/Sirshenduhore/MLEM-MLEM-for-Dynamic-Visual-Perception

 Algorithm All the alogorithm parting to this projects are available in Algorithm file